M

 Supplements

-• I take these Vitamin D drops every morning as low Vitamin D is associated with MS. Vitamin D helps to regulate inflammatory markers and immune cells, so it is important to make sure you have sufficient levels.
-Research shows that Vitamin D helps regulate the release of nerve growth factor (NGF), an essential molecule for the neuronal survival of hippocampal neurons as well as cortical neurons.
+• Get your Vitamin D level checked, as low Vitamin D is associated with MS. Vitamin D helps to regulate inflammatory markers and immune cells, so make sure you have sufficient levels and supplement if needed.
+Research shows that Vitamin D helps regulate the release of nerve growth factor (NGF), an essential molecule for the neuronal survival of hippocampal and cortical neurons.

-• I take Omega 3s as Omega 3 fatty acids work to reduce oxidative stress and inflammation in the body.
+• I take Omega 3s as Omega 3 fatty acids work to reduce oxidative stress and inflammation.
 Studies show it helps reduce bowel inflammation, helps with myelin repair, decreases disease activity, reduces pain, and lowers the use of anti-inflammatory drugs.

 • I take Tru Niagen (nicotinamide riboside) daily (300mg)